 Mieke has an academic background in International Relations, Conflict Studies, Latin American Studies (University of Utrecht) and International Development Studies (University of Amsterdam).
 She formerly worked at UNICEF in the Netherlands at the communications and education/youth department.
 She joined the UvA in 2007 and between 2011-2016 she coordinated the ‘IS-Academie’ co-funded research project of the University of Amsterdam and the Dutch Ministry of Foreign Affairs.
-She also led a Research Consortium on Education, Social Justice and Peacebuilding in collaboration with the University of Sussex and the University of Ulster and co-directed the Research Consortium on Education and Peacebuilding (2014-2016), a partnership with UNICEF’s Peacebuilding, Education and Advocacy (PBEA) programme, together with prof. Mario Novelli (University of Sussex), and prof. Alan Smith (University of Ulster).
-Mieke is also a certified yoga teacher and teaches weekly classes in Amsterdam.
+She also supervised several PhD studies as part of the Research Consortium on Education, Social Justice and Peacebuilding in collaboration with the University of Sussex and the University of Ulster.

 Mieke’s research is focused on education in relation to social justice, transformation and peacebuilding.
 Within this overarching theme, specific research areas of study include: formal and non-formal peacebuilding education; teacher education; teachers’ agency; female educational leadership; gender equality and justice; and youth agency/empowerment.
 Mieke conducted doctoral research on teachers and social change in Bolivia (2007-2011).
 Other research areas include the role of (non)formal peace education in Sri Lanka, peacebuilding education and female education leaders in the Islamic context of Aceh/ Indonesia and the relation between education policy, teachers roles’ and young people’s agency in Myanmar.